aderbalfarias/snippet/Random/TechnicalInterview.md

 The Repository pattern is a well-documented way of working with a data source.
 In the book Patterns of Enterprise Application Architecture, Martin Fowler describes a repository as follows:<br>
 *A repository performs the tasks of an intermediary between the domain model layers and data mapping, acting in a similar way to a set of domain objects in memory.
 Client objects declaratively build queries and send them to the repositories for answers.
 Conceptually, a repository encapsulates a set of objects stored in the database and operations that can be performed on them, providing a way that is closer to the persistence layer.
 Repositories, also, support the purpose of separating, clearly and in one direction, the dependency between the work domain and the data allocation or mapping.*<br>
 Basically, a repository allows you to populate data in memory that comes from the database in the form of the domain entities.
 Once the entities are in memory, they can be changed and then persisted back to the database through transactions.<br>
-A Repository Pattern can be implemented in Following ways:<br>
+A Repository Pattern can be implemented in the following ways:<br>
 - **One repository per entity (non-generic)**: This type of implementation involves the use of one repository ```class``` for each entity.
 For example, if you have two entities Order and Customer, each entity will have its own repository.
-- **Generic repository**: A generic repository is the one that can be used for all the entities, in other words it can be either used for Order or Customer or any other entity.
+- **Generic repository**: A generic repository is the one that can be used for all the entities, in other words, it can be either used for Order or Customer or any other entity.

 #### Dependency Injection (DI)
 Dependency Injection is a software design pattern that allows us to develop loosely coupled code, which is a technique for achieving Inversion of Control (IoC) between classes and their dependencies.
-DI reduces tight coupling between software components and also enables us to better manage future changes and other complexity in a software.
+DI reduces tight coupling between software components and also enables us to better manage future changes and other complexity in software.
 The purpose of DI is to make code maintainable.<br>
 Advantages:
 - Reduces ```class``` coupling.
 - Increases code reusability.